-Approach My approach to helping is eclectic.
-This simply means I don't strictly adhere to one way of working--and I'm not alone.
-I often use various approaches, including psychoanalytic, cognitive behavioral, dialectic behavioral, existential, feminist, and relational therapies, as well as mindfulness and EMDR.
-The reason for this is not fanciful; it's practical.
-We have the research to show what we do works.
-We know, for instance, that cognitive behavioral therapy works for depression, anxiety, anger management and traumas with standardized protocols; dialectic behavioral therapy is indicated for some personality disorders, self-harm and suicidality; mindfulness is extremely helpful and shows impact for stress and anxiety as well as substance abuse; and EMDR shows evidence that it works for PTSD, trauma related disorders, depression, anxiety and shows some evidence of efficacy and effectiveness with addiction treatment.
-So that's the science.
-It indicates that some forms of therapy are more effective than others for particular symptoms.
+For instance, we know that cognitive behavioral therapy can show effectiveness in treating depression, anxiety, anger and trauma with standardized protocols; dialectic behavioral therapy is indicated for maintaining emotional regulation, and treating self-harm and suicidal ideation; mindfulness shows efficacy for stress reduction and anxiety as well as substance abuse; and EMDR shows evidence that it works for PTSD, trauma related disorders, depression, and anxiety and shows some evidence of efficacy with addiction treatment.
+That's the science: some forms of therapy show more efficacy than others for particular symptoms.

 There are other important factors that contribute to your healing: